 About the course

 The classic text on Raja Yoga by Patanjali, the Yoga Sutras, is often thought of in terms of meditation and the inner journey.
-First steps on this journey quickly reveal, however, that, in order to proceed, every aspect of life and yoga practice needs to be looked at together, whether it is yoga practice, managing one’s thoughts, one’s daily routine, or one’s interactions with others.
+First steps on this adventure reveal that every aspect of life contributes to the harmony that makes the journey possible.
+This includes yoga practice, daily routines, feelings and thoughts, and interactions with others.
 Only then is consistent progress possible.

 One of the starting points to understanding and applying Raja Yoga is the Ashtanga or 8 limbs of Patanjali: Yamas and Niyamas, Pranayama, Asana, Pratyahara, Dharana, Dhyana and Samadhi.
 This module covers a range of themes from Patanjali, including these eight limbs, with a particular focus on techniques and understanding of Pratyahara.
 Pratyahara is often interpreted as withdrawal of the mind from the senses.
 More widely it is the harmonisation of the patterns of mind and the capacity to remain undisturbed no matter what is happening in life.